 In fact, inflatable kayaks are so tough they make a great ride for bouncing down a rocky river or knocking around tree stumps.
 And, inflatable fishing kayaks are easy to store and transport.
 Granted, inflatables don’t handle as well as a traditional boats, and it’s harder to add accessories and fishing gear, but for anglers seeking a convenient and sturdy boat, an inflatable fishing kayak is worth a close look.

-Our picks: Best inflatable fishing kayaks for 2022
+Top picks: Best inflatable fishing kayaks for 2024

 Best Inflatable Fishing Kayaks